microsoft/teams-ai/getting-started/CONCEPTS/ACTION-PLANNER.md

 ### [Prompt Management](./PROMPTS.md)

 The Action Planner has a built-in prompt management system that supports creating prompt templates as folders in the file system.
 A prompt template is the prompt text along with all the configurations for completion with the LLM model.
-Dynamic prompts are also supported with template variables and functions.
+Dynamic prompts also support template variables and functions.

 ### [Augmentations](./AUGMENTATIONS.md)
 Augmentations virtually eliminate the need for prompt engineering.
 Prompts